pranjal-barnwal/developerstar/README.md

 ## **🛠 Installation and Setup Instructions**
 1. Installation: `npm install`

-2. In the project directory, you can run: `npm run build`
+2. In the project directory, you can run: `npm run dev`

 Runs the app in the development mode.\
 Open [http://localhost:5173](http://localhost:5173) to view it in the browser.